trpn23e/react_practice/README.md

 •Make root directory's name would be 'home' or possible to change anything you want but recommend to check realted configurations and settings

-※ This repository's BackEnd, FrontEnd settings are similar to 'project_template' repository's setting this repository is can be deleted if I think enough to learn to make react application if learning result is acceptable I would apply result to 'project_template' repository
+※ This repository's BackEnd, FrontEnd settings are similar to 'project_template' repository's setting it can be deleted if I think enough to learn to make professional react application if learning result is acceptable I would apply result to 'project_template' repository